volpon/snoutscan20180309/bin/README.md

     mysql> create database YOUR_DATABASE;
     mysql> create user 'YOUR_USER'@'%' identified by 'PASSWORD';
     mysql> grant all on YOUR_DATABASE.* to 'YOUR_USER'@'%';

+    Note:  This is currently automated in the "create_db.sh" script.
+You can just run that instead.

 1. Set the connection string environment variable.
 This allows the app to connect to your Cloud SQL instance through the proxy: